DISCOVER OUR PROGRAMME

 09:50 - 10:20 Solving Health Challenges with New Technological Innovations

 How do we take care of Europeans when facing challenges of demographic change and the rising cost of healthcare?
 How can we actually achieve preventive and participatory care?
 Research and innovation are crucial in developing new approaches and applications to promote public health.
-In this session, the focus will be on two subjects - medical devices and health data.
-How to create impact with more effective use of medical devices?
+In this session, the focus will be on two subjects - health technology and health data.
+How to create impact with more effective uptake of health technology?
 How to improve efficient, secure and responsible exploitation of health data?
-These issues are also high on the European Commission's agenda.
 Join the session to discuss future visions for a Europe that has solved these crucial questions!

 10:30 - 11:00 Quantum Technology - The Future is Now